Glavnaya Stsena: Season 1

 The casting began in Moscow in December, 2014.
 Ten thousand participants applied for audition, but only 150 people passed to the public auditions.
 The best 75 participants performed for the public in the main Moscow's Kremlin main stage, attended by the Russian public and a number of famous artists including the participants of The Voice Russia and famous producers.

 The first television broadcast was on 30 January 2015 on the station Russia-1.
 The judges were Walter Afanasieff, Zhana Rozhdestvenskaya, Yuri Antonov and Sergey Chigrakov.

 The judgers-producers of the project were: Walter Afanasieff, Victor Drobish, Igor Matvienko, Konstantin Meladze and Maxim Fadeev.

 The Super-Final was on 17 April 2015 in the same Moscow's Kremlin Main Stage.
 Based on public votes, the winner was Sardor Milano from Uzbekistan.

 Season 2

 In its second season, the project has undergone serious changes, becoming a music academy that seeks talent for the national stage and accepts only performers who sing in the Russian language.

 A total of 96 contestants were admitted to the qualifying rounds.

 Casting for season 2 began in July 2015.
 The judges were Valery Leontiev, Elena Vaenga, Diana Arbenina, Nikolai Noskov and Vladimir Presnyakov.
-The new hosts are Nargiz Zakirova (first four episodes), Marina Kravets and Ernest Matskyavichus.
+The new hosts are Nargiz Zakirova (first four episodes), Marina Kravets and Ernest Mackevičius.
 The first episode was on 13 September 2015.